Shelter and crisis intervention programs provide temporary places for people to stay while accessing other services and

 Scroll down for a dashboard with an inventory of HSH’s current shelter and crisis intervention programs.
 Information about each program is available below the dashboard.

-The dashboard below includes an inventory of HSH’s temporary shelter and crisis intervention resources, the number of total guests, the number of occupied units and beds, and the occupancy rate.
+The dashboard below includes an inventory of HSH’s shelter and crisis intervention resources, the number of total guests, the number of occupied units and beds, and the occupancy rate.

 - Many unoccupied units are not immediately available for placement.
 At this time, our data system has limited ability to distinguish the status of vacant beds in greater detail.
 Reasons why beds or units may not be immediately available for placement include: